Ryzhara/IslandsOfInsightHelper/README.md

 # Islands of Insight Helper
-Read an Unreal Engine .sav (GVAS) and serialize to a JSON output file.
+A tool to make your gameplay experience more enjoyable!

-Prints out some game statistics even if no modifications are requested.
+Modify an Islands of Insight .sav file as described below.
+The tool prints out some gameplay statistics even if no modifications are requested.

 ## How To